 Yet the U.S.-China relationship is at times turbulent, and its future remains highly uncertain.
-A persistent bilateral trade imbalance, for instance, has led to vocal demands by many U.S. politicians for a tougher U.S. trade policy toward China, while U.S. arms sales to Taiwan often provoke a strong reaction from the PRC.
-Meanwhile, some in Washington view China's rapid economic and military modernization with alarm-fearing that a stronger China will threaten U.S. allies and interests in the region.
+Economic relations, for instance, have become highly contentious.
+Meanwhile, U.S. arms sales to Taiwan often provoke a strong reaction from the PRC.
+And some in Washington view China's rapid economic and military modernization with alarm-fearing that a stronger China will threaten U.S. allies and interests in the region.